LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Background and Related Work

 \subsection{Use-Case Description}

-Use cases can be used to document many elements of the software development process, including business workflows \cite{cockburn2008writing}.
-They can facilitate requirements discussions, helping to define functional specifications, and to record system design decisions~\cite{cockburn2008writing,kulak2012use}.
+Use cases can document many elements of the software development process, including business workflows \cite{cockburn2008writing}.
+They can facilitate requirements discussions, help define functional specifications, and record system design decisions~\cite{cockburn2008writing,kulak2012use}.
 This paper focuses on their use to describe functional requirements \cite{dwarakanath2012litmus}.

-A use-case description is a structured textual artifact that describes the system’s behavior in response to interactions initiated by external actors \cite{wang2020automatic}.
+A use-case description is a structured textual artifact that describes the system’s behavior in response to interactions initiated by external actors \cite{wang2020automatic, craig2002systematic}.
 It can capture possible sequences of events that lead to achieving a specific goal \cite{cockburn2008writing}.
 Compared to full requirements specifications, use-case descriptions are shorter narratives that focus on a single function.
 They differ from UML use-case diagrams, which graphically depict the relationships among actors and use cases (or among related use cases) \cite{cockburn2008writing}.
 They have a strict syntax, but lack behavioral detail, making them suitable for early-stage communication \cite{kulak2012use}.
 When used for testing, use-case descriptions provide much (though not all) of the information needed to develop a complete system test suite \cite{binder2000testing}.

 Writing high-quality use cases can be challenging, because no precise rules exist for their composition, and a diverse range of templates and styles have been produced \cite{de2023echo}. \citet{jacobson1987object} used a paragraph-style format with fields such as name, actors, preconditions, postconditions, basic flow, and alternate flows.
-Later work proposed constraints and authoring guidelines: Cockburn's template, for example, has been widely adopted, and is recognized as one of the most comprehensive formats \cite{cockburn2008writing,tiwari2020use}.
-Our proposed approach is template-agnostic and can accommodate use cases written in diverse formats, without the need for structural standardization.
+Later work proposed constraints and authoring guidelines: Cockburn's template, for example, has been widely adopted and is recognized as one of the most comprehensive formats \cite{cockburn2008writing,tiwari2020use}.
+Our proposed approach is template-agnostic and can accommodate use cases written in diverse formats, without requiring any structural standardization.